-Wonderettes ‘58 takes you to the 1958 Springfield High School prom where we meet the Wonderettes, four girls with hopes and dreams as big as their crinoline skirts!
-As we learn about their lives and loves, we are treated to the girls performing such classic ‘50s songs as “Lollipop,” “Dream Lover,” “Stupid Cupid,” “Lipstick On Your Collar,” “Hold Me, Thrill Me, Kiss Me,” and other classic hits!
-You’ve never had this much fun at a prom and you will never forget Wonderettes ‘58— a must-take musical trip down memory lane!
-This delightful 55-minute version of the smash off-Broadway hit is perfect for both teens and adults.
+Wonderettes ‘58 takes you to the 1958 Springfield High School prom, where we meet the Wonderettes, four girls with hopes and dreams as big as their crinoline skirts!
+As we learn about their lives and loves, we are treated to the girls performing such classic ‘50s songs as “Lollipop,” “Dream Lover,” “Stupid Cupid,” “Lipstick on Your Collar,” “Hold Me, Thrill Me, Kiss Me,” and other classic hits!
+You’ve never had this much fun at a prom, and you will never forget Wonderettes ‘58— a must-take musical trip down memory lane!
+This delightful 55-minute version of the smash Off-Broadway hit is perfect for both teens and adults.

 At the 1958 Springfield High School prom, the lights come up on the evening’s special entertainment: The Marvelous Wonderettes (“Mr. Sandman”).
-These four best friends (Betty Jean, Cindy Lou, Missy and Suzy) launch into the "Sugar & Spice Medley: Lollipop/Sugartime" and we learn that the Wonderettes are also the trophy-winning varsity song leaders for Springfield High— "Go Chipmunks!"
-While Betty Jean excitedly runs out front to put their new trophy in the school’s display case, her best friend, Cindy Lou, steals her solo (“Allegheny Moon”) and cracks in their friendship begin to appear.
+These four best friends (Betty Jean, Cindy Lou, Missy, and Suzy) launch into the Sugar & Spice Medley: "Lollipop/Sugartime," and we learn that the Wonderettes are also the trophy-winning varsity song leaders for Springfield High— "Go Chipmunks!"
+While Betty Jean excitedly runs out front to put their new trophy in the school’s display case, her best friend, Cindy Lou, steals her solo (“Allegheny Moon”), and cracks in their friendship begin to appear.
 After Missy and Suzy break up the squabble, we hear the real reason the girls are performing tonight: they are the replacement act for tonight’s originally scheduled group, the Crooning Crabcakes.
 Billy Ray Patton, the lead Crab, got suspended from school for smoking behind the girls’ locker room.
-They reveal the theme of tonight’s super senior prom (Marvelous Dreams Medley: “All I Have to Do Is Dream”/”Dream Lover”) and with the help of Missy’s special dreamcatcher, each girl gets to dedicate a song to her very own "dream lover."
+They reveal the theme of tonight’s super senior prom (Marvelous Dreams Medley: “All I Have to Do Is Dream”/”Dream Lover”), and with the help of Missy’s special dreamcatcher, each girl gets to dedicate a song to her very own "dream lover."
 Suzy sings to her boyfriend, Richie, who is also running the lights (“Stupid Cupid”).
 Betty Jean sings to her boyfriend Johnny (“Lipstick on Your Collar”), discovering that Johnny and Cindy Lou have been making out behind her back, and Cindy Lou sings of her special talents in "Lucky Lips."
 After Suzy squelches another fight between Cindy Lou and Betty Jean— "L-O-V-E, that spells love…!"— Missy reveals her own "Secret Love," the girls’ music teacher (Man of My Dreams Medley: “Mr. Lee”/”Born Too Late”/”Teacher’s Pet”).
 The talent competition is next, followed by the vote for the 1958 Queen of Your Dreams— "That’s the Prom Queen!"
-The Wonderettes prepare for the end of the prom (Goodnight & Goodbye Medley: “Sincerely”/”Goodnight Sweetheart, Goodnight”), followed by the crowning of the 1958 Queen of Your Dreams and her spotlight song (“Hold Me, Thrill Me, Kiss Me”).
+The Wonderettes sing farewell (Goodnight & Goodbye Medley: “Sincerely”/”Goodnight Sweetheart, Goodnight”), followed by the crowning of the 1958 Queen of Your Dreams and her spotlight song (“Hold Me, Thrill Me, Kiss Me”).

 It doesn’t get any better than this!

 Missy (18) is the over-achiever of the group.
 Very controlled, very concerned that everything at the prom turns out wonderful and perfect.
-Head of the prom decorations committee; and absolutely smitten with her music teacher.
+Head of the Prom Decorations Committee, and absolutely smitten with her music teacher.
 Her best friend is Suzy.
 Vocal Range: Soprano: G3–A5.
 Wide range, floating high vocals and belting throughout the show.

 Betty Jean (18) is the class clown and tomboy, always vying for attention with Cindy Lou, her best friend.
 It’s also highly probable that Betty Jean wants to be with Cindy Lou herself, but just doesn’t even know what those feelings really are.
 Cindy Lou steals Betty Jean’s boyfriend away, which causes a lot of the friction at the prom.
-She holds this grudge against Cindy Lou until they make up at the 10-year reunion.
+She holds this grudge against Cindy Lou until they make up at the ten-year reunion.
 Vocal Range: Alto with strong low range: D3–E5.

-Setting: Springfield High School Gymnasium, 1958
+Setting: Springfield High School Gymnasium, 1958.

 Performance Royalties are based on theater particulars.
 Please fill out an application for a personalized quote.